rusticlion/Manastorm/manastorm_codebase_dump.md

                 -- Special handling for shield behaviors
-                if keyword == "block" and useEventSystem then -- Create a CREATE_SHIELD event
+                if keyword == "block" and useEventSystem then -- Debug the block keyword behavior
+                    print("[COMPILER DEBUG] Processing block keyword in executeAll")

+                    -- Check for onBlock in params
+                    if params and params.onBlock then
+                        print("[COMPILER DEBUG] Found onBlock handler in params") else
+                        print("[COMPILER DEBUG] No onBlock handler in params") end

+                    -- Create a CREATE_SHIELD event
                     local shieldEvent = {
                         type = "CREATE_SHIELD",